 Being the respondent in a workplace complaint can be stressful.
 When you find out you’re involved, you’ll likely have a lot of questions: What should I do next?
 Who can help me?
 How do I continue to work with someone directly when they’ve made a complaint about me?

-First, you need to fully understand the complaint before responding.
+First, you need to fully understand the workplace complaint before responding.
 You can request the relevant information and evidence from your human resources department.
 Make sure you’re given an appropriate amount of time to respond.

-You should also have the opportunity to respond at other times through the investigation.
+You should also have the opportunity to respond at other times through the workplace investigation.
 For example, you should be allowed to respond to the investigator’s report, findings and proposed actions.

-It’s important to put your best foot forward and respond correctly at each stage of the process.
+It’s important to put your best foot forward and respond correctly at each stage of the workplace investigation process.
 The best plan is to seek legal advice straight away, to ensure you’re being treated fairly.

-In one case we worked on, it was clear the confidentiality of the investigation would not be respected.
+In one case we worked on, it was clear the confidentiality of the workplace investigation would not be respected.
 We wrote to the employer requesting they take steps to address the breach of confidentiality and prevent further breaches.
-This achieved our goal of protecting the reputation of our senior executive client.
+This achieved our goal of protecting the reputation of our senior senior executive employment client.

 Working with the complainant can be difficult, but is often necessary.
-Be careful about how you communicate with the complainant, as your behaviour during the investigation process can have serious consequences on your employment relationship.
+Be careful about how you communicate with the complainant, as your behaviour during the workplace investigation process can have serious consequences on your employment relationship.